Finistere/antidote/README.rst

 - Use of type hints: *Be consistent* with type hints as supported by mypy and *use them* to inject dependencies.
 Other means to inject dependencies should be possible.
-- Maturity: Support different kind of dependencies, proper test coverage,
+- Maturity: Support different kind of dependencies, decent test coverage.
-- Easy to integrate with existing code: Ideally it means just adding decorators to your class/functions and that's it.
+- Easy to integrate with existing code: Introducing the library in a existing application implies changing the whole wiring of the services/configuration.
+It should be as easy as possible.
-- Avoid magic: It should be straightforward for someone, unaware of the dependency injection library, to know what is injected and from where it comes.
-Typically using the arguments name implicitly to find dependencies *is* magic.
-How can you know from where it comes ?
-Hence type hints are for example a lot better.
+- Not encourage magic: For example, using the arguments name *implicitly*, so by default, to find dependencies is magic.
+While having this possibility is good, as it can make sense in some cases, the library shouldn't do this by default.

-And for the rare ones that were close to those requirements, I didn't like their API for different reasons.
-Which is obviously a matter of taste.
+- Be nice with developers and their IDE: Use of type hints in the library, no :code:`**kwargs` for function arguments (= no auto-completion), should be as easy as possible to find definition of dependencies with a right click and "Go to definition", etc...

 Features Highlight